Hsankesara/coala/docs/Developers/Writing_Native_Bears.rst

 Hey, we'll get asked for the user\_input!
 Wasn't that easy?
 Go ahead, enter something and observe the output.
+After doing that you'll see an interective output:
+..
+Output :: python

+    [DEBUG][22:40:01] Platform Linux -- Python 3.4.2, coalib 0.12.0.dev20170507091731
+    [DEBUG][22:40:01] The file cache was successfully flushed.
+    Executing section cli...
+    [DEBUG][22:40:01] Files that will be checked:
+    /home/heet/Git/coala-tutorial/src/main.c
+    [DEBUG][22:40:01] coala is run only on changed files, bears' log messages from previous runs may not appear.
+    You may use the `--flush-cache` flag to see them.
+    [DEBUG][22:40:01] Running bear CommunicationBear...
+    [DEBUG][22:40:01] Got '1' as user input of type <class 'str'>.

+    src/main.c
+    |    | [NORMAL] CommunicationBear:
+    |    | A hello world result.
+    |    | *0: Do nothing
+    |    |  1: Open file(s)
+    |    |  2: Add ignore comment
+    |    | Enter number (Ctrl-D to exit):
+Here you can select option according to you requirement.
 So, what did coala do here?

 First, coala looked at the parameters of the run method and found that